LksNuns/personal-finances-api/README.md

-### Finances Project
+### Personal Finances Project
-It is a simple API project to organizer your own personal finances.
+It is a simple API project to organize your own personal finances.
-The motivation to creates this project is to test some libs and technologies.
+The motivation for the development of this project is to test some libs/structures/technologies and prove my knowledge in practice

 ### How to Run (development)
 To run this project we can use `docker-compose`

 ##### Create `.env`
-Fist we need to creates and populate `.env` file (just copy `.env.sample` and define some variables)
+First we need to creates and populate `.env` file (just copy `.env.sample` and define some variables)

 ##### Startup application
 ```